🔼The name Solomon: Summary

 David already had at least six sons and a daughter when Solomon was born, and Bathsheba bore David another three sons besides Solomon.
 Then there were nine sons of other wives and an untold number of sons with various concubines.
 Solomon grew up to be the celebrated peace king of the great united kingdom of Israel, and the builder of the splendid Temple of YHWH in Jerusalem (see our article on the name Hannibal for some context).

 Our name appears a total of 12 times in the Greek New Testament, but only in the Gospels and Acts, where it is spelled Σολομων (see full concordance).
 Note that Solomon is an ancestor of Christ only according to Matthew (Matthew 1:6).
 The evangelist Luke traces Jesus' lineage through Solomon's brother Nathan (Luke 3:31).

 🔼Etymology of the name Solomon

-The name Solomon comes from the fertile and familiar root שלם (shalem), meaning to be unbroken or whole:
+The name Solomon comes from the fertile and familiar root שלם (shalem), to be or make whole or complete: